Ghislaine Maxwell: Sequestered perjury counts

-Incarceration and 2025 congressional testimony
+Incarceration, prison transfer and subpoena

 On 23 July 2025, chairman James Comer of the US House Committee on Oversight and Accountability subpoenaed Maxwell to testify under oath about her involvement with Epstein.
+Answering through her lawyer on 29 July, Maxwell demanded immunity from further prosecution.
+Comer declined to provide immunity or advance knowledge of questions.
+In November 2025, Comer said Maxwell's lawyer had informed him that she would refuse to respond to any question if forced to testify.

-She answered on 29 July through her lawyer and demanded immunity from further prosecution.
-Interest in her case, says the journalist Michael Wolff, had lately peaked with the 17 July publication in Rupert Murdoch's Wall Street Journal of a 50th birthday letter of congratulations to Epstein from Trump, who immediately filed a $10 billion lawsuit against the newspaper.
-The scrapbook had been compiled in 2003 by Maxwell.
+The journalist Michael Wolff said that interest in Maxwell's case surged after the 17 July 2025 publication in Rupert Murdoch's Wall Street Journal of a 50th birthday letter of congratulations to Epstein from Trump, who immediately filed a $10 billion lawsuit against the newspaper.
+Maxwell had compiled Jeffrey Epstein's birthday book in 2003.

 US Deputy Attorney General Todd Blanche, who in 2024 had defended Trump and in 2025 was appointed by Trump in his inaugural cleansing of the US Department of Justice, interviewed Maxwell on 24 and 25 July 2025.
 During the interview, Maxwell said that Trump had not done anything of concern in her presence.

+Prison transfer

-On 1 August, the US Federal Bureau of Prisons confirmed that Maxwell had been transferred from FCI Tallahassee to Federal Prison Camp, Bryan in Bryan, Texas, a minimum security facility, "among the facilities with the lowest level of security in the federal system, with limited or no perimeter fencing, dormitory-style housing and a relatively low staff-to-inmate ratio", regarded as one of the best federal prisons to serve time in.
+On 1 August, the US Federal Bureau of Prisons confirmed that Maxwell had been transferred from FCI Tallahassee to the minimum-security Federal Prison Camp, Bryan, in Bryan, Texas, which is among the facilities "with the lowest level of security in the federal system, with limited or no perimeter fencing, dormitory-style housing and a relatively low staff-to-inmate ratio", regarded as one of the best federal prisons to serve time in.
 The White House told reporters that she had received no "preferential treatment" and suggested that her move was routine.
+On 11 February 2026 Attorney General Pam Bondi testified to the US Congress that "I did not know she was being transferred" and insisted the transfer was "same level".
+On 2 March, Democrats asked Bureau of Prisons Director William Marshall to explain it.

-On 5 August, Raja Krishnamoorthi, a US representative, proposed to the US House Committee on the Judiciary, House Resolution 119–635, which "affirms that Ghislaine Maxwell's conviction and sentencing were more than warranted by the facts, and any receipt of a pardon, commutation, or other form of clemency by Ghislaine Maxwell would deny survivors the justice they deserve; and formally opposes the granting of a pardon, commutation, or other form of clemency to Ghislaine Maxwell."
-Thereafter, Joseph Schnitt, the acting Deputy Chief of Special Operations for the Department of Justice, was caught on video claiming that Maxwell was transferred to a lesser-security prison as a way "to keep her mouth shut" from countering anything said by the administration.
+On 5 August, Representative Raja Krishnamoorthi proposed House Resolution 119–635 to the US House Committee on the Judiciary; the resolution "affirms that Ghislaine Maxwell's conviction and sentencing were more than warranted by the facts, and any receipt of a pardon, commutation, or other form of clemency by Ghislaine Maxwell would deny survivors the justice they deserve; and formally opposes the granting of a pardon, commutation, or other form of clemency to Ghislaine Maxwell."
+Thereafter, Joseph Schnitt, the acting Deputy Chief of Special Operations for the Department of Justice, was caught on video claiming that Maxwell was transferred to a lesser-security prison as a way "to keep her mouth shut", i.e. to keep her from contradicting anything said by the administration.
 The DOJ and Schnitt himself responded on 4 September 2025 by stating that Schnitt had no connection to the Epstein case.
 On 22 August, the Department of Justice released transcripts and recordings of interviews with Maxwell.